abishekmuthian/interactivesignaturecampaign/README.md

 3.b.
 Add other markdown files inside the data folder to provide information to the chat bot.

+3.c.
+Add logo.png in `images` folder for favicon, header and chat bot avatar.

 4.Create Dropbox Sign template by following the instructions in the [video](https://www.youtube.com/watch?v=CbjNGZ68T6A).

 5.Add `.streamlit/secrets.toml`